Wyver-Solutions/wyveracademy/_pages/05-coaching.md

 ---
 <div class="row">
     <div class="col-lg-8">
-        <p>Through our coaching programme, you will be given a series of <a href="{{ site.baseurl }}/challenges">challenges</a> matched to your particular needs.
+        <p>Through our coaching programme, you will be given a structured series of challenges matched to your <a href="{{ site.baseurl }}/assessment">particular needs</a>.
 As you do the challenges, we will support you through a series of individual meetings, email-based assistance, and an online community of practice.</p>

         <p>The coaching is designed to help you meet the standards of our <a href="{{ site.baseurl }}/certification">certifications</a>.</p>

       <h2>Discovery</h2>
       <p>The first 30 minute discovery conversation with a coach is <strong>free</strong>.
-During this session we will assess your particular needs and identify whether we are the best people for you.</p>
+During this session we will assess your particular needs and identify whether we are the best people to support you.</p>
       <h2>10 week programme</h2>
       <p>Should you wish to proceed, we will provide you with a personalised 10 week programme of challenges.
 This can adapt as we proceed.
 During this period we will schedule up to five hour-long review meetings between you and your coach.</p>
       <!--<h2>Annual membership</h2>